Afro-American Sons and Daughters Hospital

 The one story building itself has gone through only one major change in 1935 – the addition of a new wing that changed the original U-shaped floor plan to an E-shaped plan.
 This addition also created room for 15 more beds, making a total of 50 beds at the hospital.
 Currently, the building is suffering from roof leaks and vandalism.

-The Afro-American Sons and Daughters Foundation has made plans for several fund raisers and hopes the building will house the Yazoo City Headstart program, a Black History Museum, a Black Doctors and Black Women in Healthcare Hall of Fame, and host community events.
+Mike Espy, a representative of the Afro-American Sons and Daughters Foundation, stated that the organization is seeking funds restore the building.
+Possible uses include a Yazoo City Head Start program, a Black History Museum, a Black Doctors and Black Women in Healthcare Hall of Fame and community event space.
 The foundation has worked hard to obtain donations and grants to help with restoring the building but it is far from reaching its estimated $1.6 million goal.